 Who We Are

-Currently, we are raising money to pay for legal assistance in:
+Currently, we are raising funds to pay for legal assistance in:

-• promoting the designation of an appropriate “legacy partner” for Wells College in the Finger Lakes region,
+• promoting an appropriate “legacy partner” for the college in Central New York.

 • preserving the future integrity of the National Historic Register campus in the dissolution process.